Autodesk/sydevs/user_manual/collection_nodes.md

 }
 ```

 Removing an agent in a macro finalization event is only necessary if the agent's flow output port values need to be accessed.
-Either way, the agent instance will be destructed.
+All unremoved agent node instances will be destructed regardless soon after the finalization event completes.
 Agents are removed by applying the `remove_agent` function to the ID of the agent.
-It is subsequently possible to obtain the removed agent's flow output ports values by applying the `access` function to the corresponding port on the prototype.
+It is subsequently possible to obtain the removed agent's flow output values by applying the `access` function to each of the flow output ports on the prototype.

-Macro finalization events can also create and send messages to agents.
+Macro finalization events can create and send messages to agents, if needed.

 | [***Continue to Simulations***](simulations.html) |